TanStack/form/docs/framework/react/guides/ui-libraries.md

 ```

 - The integration approach is the same as with Mantine.
-- The primary difference lies in the specific Material-UI component properties and styling options.
+- The primary difference lies in the specific Material UI component properties and styling options.